-2.1 We carried out an investigation into Woodroffes (the firm), following a proactive AML inspection.
+2.1 We carried out an investigation into Hallam Solicitors (the firm), following a proactive AML inspection.

-Solicitors Regulation Authority

-2.2 The investigation identified areas of concern in relation to compliance with Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.

-2.3 The firm did not have in place a compliant AML practice-wide (firmwide) risk assessment, as required by Regulation 18 of the MLRs 2017, until 15 November 2021 and therefore failed to have sufficient regard for the SRA's warning notice (first issued on 7 May 2019) on the same.

-2.4 The firm also incorrectly made a declaration to us on 21 January 2020, that its firm-wide risk assessment was compliant in line with the requirements of Regulation 18 and in line with relevant guidance, when it was not.
-The risk assessment the firm had in place failed to adequately consider:

-- the firm's customers, - the countries or geographic areas in which the firm operates, - the products or services which the firm provides, - how the firm's products and services are delivered, and - the firm's transactions.

-2.5 The firm did not have in place compliant AML policies, controls and procedures (PCPs), as required by Regulation 19 of the MLRs 2017.The firm is required to have established and maintained such policies and procedures, to mitigate and manage effectively the risks of money laundering and terrorist financing.
-Those PCPs were not compliant until 15

-- November 2021 because they did not address (but not limited to): - how to identify and scrutinise complex and/or unusual large transactions, - how to identify and scrutinise transactions that have no apparent economic or legal purpose, - how to identify and scrutinise an unusual pattern of transactions, - transactions that are particularly high risk, and - customer due diligence, including the nature and extent of identification of checks to be done under simplified, standard and enhanced customer due diligence.
+- 2.2 The investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019. - 2.3 The firm did not have in place a compliant AML practice-wide (firm-wide) risk assessment, as required by Regulation 18 of the MLRs 2017, until 2 November 2020 and therefore failed to have sufficient regard for the SRA's warning notice (first issued on 7 May 2019 and updated on 25 November 2019) on this topic. - 2.4 The firm also incorrectly made a declaration to us on 23 October 2020, that its firm-wide risk assessment was compliant with Regulation 18 and in line with relevant guidance, when it was not.
+The MLRs 2017 set out five key risk areas which must be assessed.
+The firm had not fully assessed, in its risk assessment, any of those key areas as detailed below: - its customers, - the countries or geographic areas in which the firm operates, - the products or services which the firm provides, - how the firm's products and services are delivered, and - its transactions. - 2.5 The risks associated with conveyancing and controlling client money, a significant area of work for the firm accounting to around 60% of its fee income, should have been addressed on the firm-wide risk assessment but had been omitted. - 2.6 In addition, the firm-wide risk assessment failed to have sufficient regard to for the Legal Sector Affinity Group guidance (firstly the 2018 and latterly the 2021 guidance), our sectoral AML risk assessment and the warning notice. - 2.7 The firm did not have in place compliant AML policies, controls and procedures (PCPs), as required by Regulation 19 of the MLRs 2017.
+The firm is required to have established and maintained PCPs, to mitigate and manage effectively the risks of money laundering and terrorist financing.
+Those PCPs were not compliant until May 2022 because they did not address: - how to identify and scrutinise complex and/or unusual large transactions. - how to identify and scrutinise transactions that have no apparent economic or legal purpose, - how to identify and scrutinise an unusual pattern of transactions, - transactions that are particularly high risk, and - customer due diligence, including the nature and extent of identification of checks to be done under simplified, standard and enhanced customer due diligence.